mpenet/legba/API.md

 # Table of contents
 -  [`s-exp.legba`](#s-exp.legba)
     -  [`default-options`](#s-exp.legba/default-options) - Default options used by openapi-handler.
+    -  [`ensure-handler-coverage!`](#s-exp.legba/ensure-handler-coverage!) - Checks that a map of openapi-handlers covers all paths defined by the schema.
     -  [`handlers`](#s-exp.legba/handlers) - From a map of [method path] -> ring handler returns a map of [method path] -> openapi-wrapped-handler.
     -  [`routing-handler`](#s-exp.legba/routing-handler) - Same as <code>routing-handler*</code> but wraps with <code>s-exp.legba.middleware/wrap-error-response</code> middleware turning exceptions into nicely formatted error responses.
     -  [`routing-handler*`](#s-exp.legba/routing-handler*) - Takes a map of routes as [method path] -> ring-handler, turns them into a map of routes to openapi handlers then creates a handler that will dispatch on the appropriate openapi handler from a potential router match.